miwipe/ngsLCA/README.md

 ## Finding resource files for program from NCBI
 ## Running ngsLCA

-# Visualizing results with R script
+# Visualizing results with R

 The R script ngsLCA_interpret.R processes and visualizes outputs from ngsLCA.
 It will generate a directory "R_results" in your appointed working directory.
 The script will detecte and install required packages automaticlly before running.